AndresDuque/AndresDuque/README.md

 - Healthician

 ## Contact
-If you'd like to get in touch with me, you can check my website https://aduque.com
+If you'd like to get in touch with me, you can check my [linkedin](https://www.linkedin.com/in/jandresduque/)

-Thanks for checking out my profile!